 A perennial grass that tolerates high heat and humidity, and is therefore well-adapted to southern climates.
 Its blue-green leaves turn yellow-orange in autumn, making for an attractive planting.
 Showy in mass plantings, it also makes an ideal addition to a rain garden.
-Little bluestem is a larval host of various skipper butterfly species.
-For example, it provides habitat and the only known sustenance for the caterpillar of the crystal skipper butterfly, named after North Carolina's Crystal Coast (Bogue Banks).
-This rare butterfly makes its home on a 30-mile stretch of sand dunes in Carteret and Onslow counties.
+The species is a larval host of various skipper butterfly species.
 Cut back little bluestem to the ground in early spring to promote new, attractive growth.